oroinc/documentation/commerce/user_guide/customers/configuration/customer_users.rst

 .. begin

-You can enable or disable customer user registration, reuesting confirmation after registration and the way OroCommerce treats password security.
+You can enable or disable customer user registration, requesting confirmation after registration and the way OroCommerce treats password security.

 To change the default settings: